cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 within the same loop/GradientTape.

 ### Cash Bias
+The paper suggests to use a separat cash layer as cash bias.
+This design decision was likely due to the fact that it was written in 2017 and at that time, there were no stablecoins to be used as cash.

 - concatenating the cash bias as proposed in the paper did not yield good results in preliminary trials.
 - it seems that using cash as another asset (can be simulated as **BUSDUSDT** for example) gives much more meaningful weight distributions